-ICH Q3D covers 24 elements (classified under the following classes 1, 2A, 2B and 3) and gives permitted daily exposure (PDE) in drug products.
-ICH Q3D is not limited to reagents and catalysts in drug substance or excipients, but also considers all contributions from manufacture including manufacturing equipment, water and container-closure system.
+ICH Q3D on elemental impurities covers 24 elements (classified under the following classes 1, 2A, 2B and 3) and defines permitted daily exposure (PDE) in drug products.
+It is not limited to reagents and catalysts in drug substances or excipients, but also considers all contributions from manufacture including equipment, water and container-closure system.

-The ICH Q3D guideline emphasises developing a risk-based control strategy to limit elemental impurities which is summarised in an appropriate "Risk Management Summary" document.
+The ICH Q3D guideline emphasises the need to develop a risk-based control strategy to limit elemental impurities, which is summarised in an appropriate "Risk Management Summary" document.
+A similar approach is now expected to be developed for veterinary medicinal products